 When none of his comrades would risk the constant rifle fire to retrieve King’s body, Neptune did so.
 Neptune accompanied King’s body back to St. Simons Island where it was buried at Christ Church cemetery.
 Neptune, who could have chosen to remain on St. Simons Island, instead returned to the war, serving the youngest King son, R. Cuyler King, until Confederate forces surrendered in 1865.

-After the war, freedman Neptune, having chosen the surname “Small” for his slight stature, was given a tract of land owned by the King family as a reward for his years of faithful service.
+After the war, freedman Neptune, having chosen the surname “Small” for his slight stature, purchased a tract of land that was once owned by the King family.
 Part of that property, now known as Neptune Park, so popular among all who love St. Simons Island, is a fitting tribute to this memorable man.
 Neptune Small died in 1907 and was laid to rest on the plantation grounds in the old Retreat Burying Ground.
 There, a bronze tablet recounts his heroism.